How Much Does it Cost to Record a Song?

 So how long it will take depends on how far/how high of a standard you want to take the song and how far the engineer and/or producer CAN take the song.

 Some studios will only charge you for the hours you actually use.
 This means there is nothing to worry about and you can simply pay for the hours and services as you go.
 Unfortunately, not all studios do this.
-(Mine does though, little plug to my studio Current Sound lol)
+(Mine does though, little plug to my recording studio, Current Sound lol)

 Experience is a main factor when working out the cost to record a song.